sundowndev/leafeon/README.md

 # router.js

 Simple client based mono-page router.
 You don't need node, this is a entirely lightweight and front based for simple html pages.
-You can use it on GitHub pages for documentations or a portfolio.
+You can use it on GitHub pages for documentation, portfolio...

 ## Features

-* Static Route Patterns
+- [x] Static Route Patterns
-* Dynamic Route Patterns
+- [x] Dynamic Route Patterns
-* Regex support
-* Custom 404 error handling
+- [x] Custom 404 error handling
-* Mono-page router listening to the URI
+- [x] Mono-page router listening to the URI
-* Before and after Router Middleware
+- [x] Before and after Router Middleware
+- [ ] Regex support
+- [ ] Multiple before route middleware handling
+- [ ] Support "/" and "/#/" base route at the same time

 ## Overview